 Spring is usually thought of as a time of new beginnings and fresh starts.
 This is also where we get the notion of spring cleaning, where we do away with the negative energy of the old year, or at least some of the dust and dirt.

 Spring cleaning doesn’t just apply to our homes and personal lives, however.
 Spring is also a great time to clean up your website.
-In fact, right now is the perfect time, as Google is preparing to make some changes that will come into effect in May 2021.

 What are Google’s Planned Changes?